-In macOS[TM], you can Command + click to pan.
-Panning is not supported in the Windows version of the software, however.
+In macOSTM, you can Command + click to pan.
+Panning with a trackpad is not supported in the Windows version of the software, however.

 Touch Screens

 Standard one-finger touch screen gestures are supported in both the Windows and Mac versions of the software.
 In the Windows version, touching with a second finger to cancel an action is also supported, as are two-finger pan and two-finger pinch to zoom.